meysam81/meysam81/README.md

 possible self to the task at hand; because mediocrity doesn't satisfy me.
 I'm also a huge fan of body-building so when I'm not [writing](https://meysam81.com) ✍️, or [coding](https://github.com/meysam81) 🤓, I'm in the gym lifting heavy weights 💪;
-spoiler alert, I want to have a six-pack.
+spoiler alert, I want to grow a six-pack.

 # What excites you the most?